Skip to content

 Make-Ahead and Storage

 How to Store: Keep the meat and gravy separate from the rice, and cover and keep in the refrigerator for up to 5 days.
-Do the same and keep in the freezer for up to 2 months.
+Do the same and keep it in the freezer for up to 2 months.

 Chef Billy Parisi